The Ultimate Guide to Cross-Channel Analytics

 2. Tracking gaps

-Tracking users across devices and platforms is harder than ever due to cookie deprecation, privacy laws like GDPR and HIPAA, and limits on third-party tracking.
+In addition to that, tracking users across devices and platforms is harder than ever due to cookie deprecation, privacy laws like GDPR and HIPAA, and limits on third-party tracking.

 This fragmentation and lack of a universal identifier makes it difficult to understand how different marketing efforts contribute to conversions and long-term customer value.